- Key takeaways

 How to Read Lithium Battery Discharge Curve and Charging Curve?

-2. Constant Voltage (CV) Charging
+2. What is Constant Voltage (CV) charging?

 Figure 2: Constant voltage charging curve